 Duplicate content is an issue that can get a penalty to your website.
 Google always asks to write unique and good content to get rid of the panda penalty.
-There may be many factors in ranking a website on Google SERPs but alongside that there are factors which can get you a Google penalty if avoided.
+There may be many factors in ranking a website in Google SERPs, but alongside that, there are factors which can get you a Google penalty if avoided.
 Canonicalization is one of the major factors that can get you a Panda Penalty.

-In this post of mine, I will be sharing that how you can solve the canonical issue to avoid panda penalty or duplicate content issue on your own site.
-Canonicalization is a basic On-Page SEO tag which helps the search engines to consider one URL for your website or blog.
+In this post of mine, I will be sharing that how you can solve the canonical issue to avoid Panda penalty or duplicate content issue on your own Website.
+Canonicalization is a basic On-Page SEO tag which helps the search engines to consider one URL for your Website or blog.

 What is Canonicalization (canonical Issue)?